Galaxy S10: Samsung’s 2019 Flagship Could Use Its Screen As An Earpiece

 — Phone Designer (@PhoneDesigner) June 11, 2018

-What is quite impressive with Samsung’s sound-on-display system, however, is the fact that sound is conducted directly to users bones.
+What is quite impressive with Samsung’s sound-on-display system, however, is the fact that sound is conducted directly to users’ bones.
 This means that if users hold the smartphone away from their ear, they would not be able to hear a sound.
 Considering that a good number of voice calls are done through the speakerphone, however, Samsung would likely incorporate physical speakers in other areas of the device, such as its sides, according to a Forbes report.
 This would enable Samsung to equip a high-end speaker system on the upcoming device, making it ideal for media consumption — a feature that would definitely be a selling point of a smartphone with a completely bezel-less display.

 The Galaxy S10 is expected to be released sometime early 2019.
 With rumors that the South Korean tech giant is finally set to unveil the highly-anticipated Galaxy X early next year as well, rumors are high that the Galaxy S10, the first real upgrade to Samsung’s S-series in two years, would be launched as early as January 2019.